 Providers and Clients

-The first thing to understand is a contract benefits both the provider and client.
+The first thing to understand is a contract provides benefits both the provider and the client.
 A contract puts the terms of the agreement in place in a fixed form both parties can understand.
 Putting “pen to paper” is particularly important with SEO because of a problem that comes up time and again – the passage of time.

 Let’s assume Bob owns a site selling pottery.
 After a good bit of due diligence, Bob hires Cat to handle his optimization work.
 She tells Bob it will take six months to a year to rank for most of Bob’s desired keyword phrases.
 They discuss the campaign over the phone, and Bob agrees to move forward.

 Bob has been paying Cat for her services each month, but he has no first-page listings.
 Cat reminds him that it can take up to a year to see the rankings.
 Bob just recalls her mentioning six months.
 An argument begins, and things quickly spiral out of control.
 The optimization effort falls apart, and neither party is happy.

 Search engine optimization takes time.
 I don’t know about you, but I can’t recall what I had for lunch a week ago.
 Most people are the same way.
 How then are both parties going to remember what was said six months ago?
 They can try referencing emails, but emails are not contracts.
 In fact, neither are oral agreements.
 A written contract is by far the best approach because both parties can reference it to see the agreed upon details of the deal.
 This short circuits misunderstandings, making disputes much easier to overcome.

 The parties need to address any number of issues in an SEO agreement.
 Let’s take a look at a number of the key topics every contract should cover.